Harish-Putrevu/Blood-Bank-Management-System/README.md

 # Blood-Bank-Management-System
-This is a blood bank management system made using python and sql.
+This is a blood bank management system made using python.